 Although firm numbers are hard to come by, Microsoft estimated in 2014 that more than 500 million people currently use Outlook, its flagship email program.
 Microsoft Exchange Server accounts for a similar number of business mailboxes.
-Which means Outlook is near ubiquitous — even if it’s not your personal email program of choice, you’ve probably got some experience using it (probably in a work setting).
+This means Outlook is near ubiquitous—even if it’s not your personal email program of choice, you’ve probably got some experience using it (probably in a work setting).

-7. Delay deliver of an email.
+7) Delay delivery of an email.
 Want to write something now but send it later?
 Outlook makes it easy.
 Simply compose your message, then switch to the Options tab and click Delay Delivery.
 This opens a “do not deliver before” field, where you can specify a time and date.